mnr/writing-wip/dimensions_living_book/redchair.md

 ## Not So Fast

-Building Administration for Dimensions Living knows about this chair; It has a history and a death sentence.
+Building Administration for Evergreen Meadows Senior Community knows about this chair; It has a history and a death sentence.
 The ghost doesn't mention the bedbug infestation and appointment with a dumpster.

 If I were the ghost, I would make a similar omission.
 From the staff, we learn this chair was one of a set; they had already disposed of its partner.
 Our ghost had seen the future and---like Marley in *A Christmas Carol*---is doing its best to prevent the repeat of that fate.
 We unknowingly take part in the clandestine rescue of this chair.